9 tips to go green in the coffee sector

 The carbon footprint can be drastically reduced using a few key measures.
 These include:

-• Replacing chemical fertilisers with organic waste and practising organic farming.
+- Replacing chemical fertilisers with organic waste and practising organic farming.

 For internal transportation, cooperatives and exporters can reduce their carbon emissions by using fuel-efficient vehicles.
 When you can, get coffee from local farmers to cut down on transportation.

 In organic coffee farming, farmers do not use synthetic pesticides or fertilisers to grow their coffee.
 They only use organic methods, and sometimes organic pesticides and fertilisers.
-The carbon footprint of coffee can be reduced by 77% when these measures are taken.
+The carbon footprint of coffee can be reduced by 77% if these measures are taken.

 4. Look into getting certification